Healthcare Providers/First Responders

 Dementia in Law Enforcement and Emergency Response Team

-Dementia training is recommended for first responders to increase the ability to recognize when a person has dementia and then knowing how to better communicate with that person to reduce confusion, anxiety, and fear.
+Dementia training is recommended for first responders to increase their ability to recognize when a person has dementia and then knowing how to better communicate with that person to reduce confusion, anxiety, and fear.
 What can you do to help once you arrive at the scene?
 Those with dementia require specific approaches, techniques, and ways to effectively communicate, requiring additional support to keep the person living with dementia and others safe.

 Major Concerns with Dementia